 - PgDip Counselling & Psychotherapy

-- OCST Online Counselling Diploma
+- Diploma in Online Counselling (OCST)

-- COSCA Postgraduate Certificate in Counselling Skills
+- PGCert in Counselling Skills

 I am a member of the Protecting Vulnerable Groups (PVG) Scheme with Disclosure Scotland.